YeasirRayhanPrince/aist/README.md

 ## Training

-To train AIST on 2019 'theft' data of Lincoln Park, Chicago, run this command:
+To train AIST on 2019 'theft' data of Near North Side, Chicago, run this command:

 ```train
 python train.py